fcostajr2/fcostajr2.github.io/_pages/en-us/about_joedson.md

 -->

 Lic.
 (2006), B.A.
 (2007), M.Sc (2008) and Ph.D.
 (2011) in Mathematics at Federal University of Praíba (UFPB).
-He is currently Associate Professor at UFPB.
-Has experience in Mathematics, focusing on Functional Analysis.Has experience in Mathematics, focusing on non-linear functional analysis and multiple summing operators.
+He is currently Associate Professor at UFPB.Has experience in Mathematics, focusing on non-linear functional analysis and multiple summing operators.